Overview

 Neither Walser Wealth nor its management has any adverse financial situations that would reasonably impair the

 ability of Walser Wealth to meet all obligations to its Clients.
-Walser Wealth has not been subject to bankruptcy or
+Walser Wealth has not been subject of any bankruptcy

 Page 14